 Foundation cracks and bowing of walls are common basement problems that can be resolved to maintain structural integrity

 Foundations and other cement structures will often crack as a result of settling, soil pressure, water damage, drying shrinkage, thermal movement, or other causes.
 As most homeowners know, basement wall fractures are common and a fact of life.
 Most fractures are minor and cause few problems.
 However, other fractures can grow over time and cause structural integrity or, more commonly, water leakage.
 If the fracture is large or growing over time, simple injection techniques are not an appropriate or lasting fix.
 Under these circumstances, the foundation repair must stabilize the fracture, i.e., prevent it from expanding and getting larger.
 To accomplish this, reinforcement and stabilization are required.

 Bowed basement or foundation walls can occur as a result of soil loads pushing against the wall.
 Compounded with depth and other factors and the lateral forces surpass the foundation’s original resistance to these loads.
 Over time, these factors can produce lateral bending and the foundation or basement wall becomes bowed.
 This condition also produces significant cracking.
 If left unattended this condition will worsen with time jeopardizing both the structural integrity and resale value of the property.

-There are 6 ways in which a cement fracture in a below-grade poured wall generally moves:
+There are six ways in which a cement fracture in a below-grade poured wall generally moves:

-Concrete crack repair employing the Fortress Stabilization Systems Carbon Fiber Countersunk Staples are designed to transfer load away from the fracture, thus addressing the 6-points defined above and creates a long-lasting fix.
-Concrete crack repair and stopping shifting walls with Carbon-fiber is a proven application and technology that works as well in your home as in commercial buildings, bridges, mines, road surfaces, and in any other applications where reinforcement and reparation are need.
+Concrete crack repair employing the Fortress Stabilization Systems Carbon Fiber Countersunk Staples are designed to transfer load away from the fracture, thus addressing the six points defined above and creates a long-lasting fix.
+Concrete crack repair and the stopping of shifting walls with carbon fiber is a proven application and technology that works as well in your home as in commercial buildings, bridges, mines, road surfaces, and in any other applications where reinforcement and reparation are needed.